Abhishek Bachchan's Picture Of Aishwarya Rai & Aaradhya Cuddled Up Is The Cutest Thing You'll See!

 So Cute & Adorable

 On Aaradhya's birthday on November 16, 2018, Abhishek Bachchan shared this picture on his Instagram handle and people just couldn't stop going 'awww' over it.
-It's been close to two months now and still can't stop going awww!

 Aaradhya With Daddy & Grandpa